aflin/rampart/docs/source/sql1.rst

 ~~~~~~~~~~~~~~

 The developers of Rampart are indebted to Thunderstone, LLC for the
-decades of development it took to create the Texis library.
+Texis library and the decades of development behind it.

 License
 ~~~~~~~

-Use of the ``rampart-sql`` module is governed by the Rampart Source Available License.
+Use of the ``rampart-sql`` module and the Texis library is governed by the Rampart Source Available License.

 Documentation Caveat
 ~~~~~~~~~~~~~~~~~~~~

-As the Texis library encompasses more functionality than is currently
+As the Texis library and its included Metamorph search engine encompasses
-used in Rampart.
-Some settings and procedures may not be directly
+more functionality than is currently used in Rampart, some settings and
-applicable in the context of its use from within a JavaScript program.
+procedures may not be directly applicable in the context of its use from
-We include the nearly all of it here for completeness and as it may
+within a JavaScript program.
+We include nearly all of it here for
-provide a deeper understanding of philosophy behind the library's
+completeness and as it may provide a deeper understanding of philosophy
-functionality.
+behind the library's functionality.

 Note that the convention used in this document is ``var Sql`` with a capital
-"S" for the module and ``var sql`` with a lower-case "s" for the instance of
+"S" for the loading of the module and ``var sql`` with a lower-case "s" for
-a connection to a database made with the
+the instance of a connection to a database made with the JavaScript
-:ref:`init() constructor <initconst>`.
+:ref:`init() constructor <initconst>` function.

+Note also that the term "Texis" refers to the SQL engine, the text
+search index and the text search engine.
+The term "Metamorph" is used to
+solely refer to the text search engine.

 Loading the Javascript Module
 -----------------------------